LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Methodology

 Finally, a pairwise preference dataset \(\mathcal{D}\) that contains millions of mathematical problem-solving solution pairs is converted into a dataset \(\mathcal{D}'\) suitable for a question-answering task.
 We employ RLHF techniques to train the model to improve its performance in the partial-order prediction question-answering task.
-Subsequently, the Direct Preference Optimization (DPO)~\citep{rafailov2024direct} method is utilized to find the optimal \(P_\phi\) by maximizing the objective \(\arg\max_{\phi} \mathbb{E}_{P} [\mathbf{I}(\hat{y}, y)]\).
+Subsequently, the Direct Preference Optimization (DPO~\citealp{rafailov2024direct}) method is utilized to find the optimal \(P_\phi\) by maximizing the objective \(\arg\max_{\phi} \mathbb{E}_{P} [\mathbf{I}(\hat{y}, y)]\).
+Please refer to Appendix~\ref{sec:Details of PPRM Trainging} for details about training and inference of PPRM.